gabrielkasmi/deeppvmapper/README.md

 <img src="https://github.com/gabrielkasmi/dsfrance/blob/main/figs/flowchart.png" width=700px>
 </p>

 The installations' characteristics that we extract are the following: surface, tilt, installed capacity.
 In order to assess the accuracy of the estimation of the installed capacity over the whole deployment area, we introduce a metric based on the <i> registre national d'installations </i> (RNI).
 This measure consists in reaggregating the installations's installed capacities for each city and to compare the aggregation with the reference value.
 The main advantage of this approach is that it is unsupervised, fast to compute and available over the whole territory of deployment.
 This accuracy tracking tool enables practitioner to monitor all the outputs produced by the algorithm, thus improving its accountability.
-We trained our classification and segmentation models on a new training database called BDAPPV, which you can access here : [https://arxiv.org/abs/2209.03726](https://arxiv.org/abs/2209.03726)
+We trained our classification and segmentation models on a new training database called BDAPPV, which you can access [here](https://www.nature.com/articles/s41597-023-01951-4).

 ## Usage